 The new iPhone is a thing of beauty.
 Literally.

-Watch the commercial for the iPhone X and what Apple is selling you is beauty — an elegantly designed object with a screen that conveys beauty in a bigger, better way.
+Watch the for the iPhone X and what Apple is selling you is beauty — an elegantly designed object with a screen that conveys beauty in a bigger, better way.

 You can even search for upcoming video games of 2018 and 2019 and find great beauty (until violence ruins it, at least for me).
 Zombies flock through misty streets in “World War Z”; a haunted beauty fills post-apocalyptic worlds in “The Division 2” or “The Sinking City”; the beautiful blue South American skies and landscapes frame the action of “Just Cause 4.”